 It is apparent from the historical overview of precipitation that prosperity and good times prevail during wet trends.
 Dry periods depress the economy and mire the country into wars, civil unrest, and poor policies.

 The average precipitation is 29.14 inches.
 The previous high of 2005-2010 was above average but the long trend is heading drier, the peak of 1998 being wetter than the peak of 2009.
 The period 2005-2010 is more like the 1940s, right before a very sharp or prolonged dry spell and corresponding economic depression.
 Walla, the 2008 Great Recession began.
 2015, however, represents a transition toward wet conditions.
 Previous sharp turns in the data repeatedly mark longer wet or dry periods.
 It appears from the record that we can expect a return to wet conditions for the next several years driven by wet 2015.

 Precipitation and temperature records show distinct 100-year, 500-year, and 1,000-year grand cycles.
 In any given 100-year cycle, precipitation and temperature alternate in phases from cold-dry, warm-dry, warm-wet, hot-dry, cold-wet, then cold-dry again.
 The periods between cold-dry peaks in the long-term climate record average 94.6 years.
 There have been 27 cycles between 575 B.C. and 1865.
 Each cold-dry period has been during a pivotal time in history.
 The 28th cycle began in 1976, another epoch time in history.
 The year 2000 may mark the warm-dry phase of cycle 28.
-The next peak of the warm-wet phase is expected near 2021 but may have started in 2015.
+The next peak of the warm-wet phase is expected near 2021 and may have started in 2013.